paulofernando/dedupeer/README.md

 -------------------

-Dedupeer Project is licensed under a The MIT License (MIT)
+Dedupeer Project is licensed under The MIT License (MIT)

 Copyright (c) 2012-2013 Paulo Fernando A. Soares